 The social ills that underpin knife crime whirl and tumble within a vicious cycle that has consumed mothers, fathers, brothers, sisters and an endless stream of loved ones.

 In a small school room a trained mentor called Chantele Barker creates space for big feelings.
-Her warmth signals safety to the teenagers who have left their usual lessons – surrounded by walls plastered with Hamlet quotes and maps of the worlds – to confront a question inked onto a crisp, white flipchart: why do children carry knives?
+Her warmth signals safety to the teenagers who have left their usual lessons – surrounded by walls plastered with Hamlet quotes and maps of the world – to confront a question inked onto a crisp, white flipchart: why do children carry knives?

 If the young people find this confronting they do not show it.
 Without a hint of rote-learning techniques they articulate their thoughts astutely – because they’re scared.
 Because they think it’s cool.
 Because they want to protect themselves – and with the contemplative wisdom of 90-year-old sages rather than 14-year-olds who are revealing to camera some of the most difficult parts of their lives.